atlasphp/Atlas.Orm/notes.md

-Row:
-    If should *know* what its primary col is.
-No need to pass it in.
-This means the skeleton generator will need it in the template.

 Factories:

     Extract newRow(), newRowSet(), newRecord(), newRecordSet() to factory objects?
 Would allow for finer user control over how they get created, and might be future-proofing.
 Does that mean passing the IdentityMap into it?